Toronto: Postsecondary education

+There are several public universities and colleges based in Toronto.
 The city is also home to several supplementary schools, seminaries, and vocational schools.
 Examples of such institutions include The Royal Conservatory of Music, which includes the Glenn Gould School; the Canadian Film Centre, a media training institute founded by filmmaker Norman Jewison; and Tyndale University, a Christian post-secondary institution and Canada's largest seminary.